1For Founders

 There are no passive founders.
 If your role changes or your contribution drops, we re-evaluate your equity, responsibilities, or involvement.
 Founders hold themselves—and each other—accountable.

-5. Equity Is Earned, Not Handed
+chevron-right5.
+Equity Is Earned, Not Handedhashtag

 Equity reflects your risk, value, and consistent execution.
 It’s not a gift—it’s earned through clear, agreed-upon vesting milestones tied to your role.
 As founders, we define success together, and only those who help build it earn their share of the upside.
 A standard founder vesting schedule typically spans 4–6 years, aligning long-term commitment with ownership.